BaltaZar-7/MoreAccessorySlots/README.md

 # MoreAccessorySlots
 Provides up to 2 extra accessory slots.
+The most right one considered the most outer layer, so that is taking the damage from struggles.
 # Installation
 Download and install the dependancy mod: ModSettings
 Download and place the dll file into your \Mods folder.